emuhlestein/emuhlestein.github.io/index.md

 ### TestBed

 // create a HeroComponent and return a fixture component.
-This is just a wrapper around the actual component fixture = TestBed.createComponent(HeroComponent);
+This is just a wrapper around the actual component
+Allows a component and its template to be tested running together.

+The TestBed.configureTestingModule() creates an Angular module for testing purposes.
+It follows the same structure as an actual Angular module.
+The declarations section inclues the component that will be tested.

+beforeEach(() => {
+  TestBed.configureTestingModule({
+  declarations: [HeroComponent],
+  schemas: [NO_ERRORS_SCHEMA] // tell Angular that for this module, ignore unknown attributes and elements })
+})

+// This will create a component fixture which a wrapper for a component for testing. fixture = TestBed.createComponent(HeroComponent);
 The debug element is the rendered html.